archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 ...

 * Quantitative approaches in archaeology beginning with Petrie's application of sequence dating (i.e., seriation) in 1899 [@Kendall1969].
-* It was not until the 1950s that formal statistical methods started to play a moe substantial role in archaeological methodologies [@Ammerman1992].
+* It was not until the 1950s that formal statistical methods started to play a more substantial role in archaeological methodologies [@Ammerman1992].
+Early work by archaeologists such as @Brainerd1951, @Spaulding1953, and @Heizer1956 foreshadowed an emergent *computational archaeology* [@Djindjian2015].
+* By the 1970s
 *

 Fifty years ago, what arguably could have been one of the most important papers written for modern work in quantitative archaeology was published in American Antiquity.
 Unfortunately for its author, and generations of archaeologists, it received relatively little attention at the time.
 With few citations, more than half of which have occurred in just the last few years, its elegance and mathematical precision went largely unappreciated.